Tutor: Michael Gibbons

 Structural Rebalancing has evolved from my experience with bodywork.

 I started massage in 1991 and since then have trained in many other forms of bodywork: Sports/remedial massage, Aromatherapy, Thai yoga massage.
-I also undertook a 4 year training in McTimoney Chiropractic and a 2 year course in Biodynamic Cranio-Sacral Therapy.
+I also undertook a 4 year training at the McTimoney College, Oxford and a 2 year course in Biodynamic Cranio-Sacral Therapy.
 Over the years, all of my experiences/trainings and treatments that I have given, have helped to fuse and develop an approach to bodywork which I believe to be very effective.

 I have developed this idea of Structural Rebalancing into a treatment form that I can teach because typically what is on offer at present in training, is highly expensive courses taught over several years in disciplines such as chiropractic, osteopathy and physiotherapy which are prohibitive for many experienced therapists to train in, due to cost or time commitment.